LLNL/Silo/docs/intro.md

   A quad mesh offers certain storage efficiencies (for the coordinate data) over UCD meshes.
   When the number of variables associated with a quad mesh is small, those efficiencies can be significant.
-  However, as the number of variables grows, these efficiencies are quickly washed out.
+  However, as the number of variables grows, they are quickly washed out.

   When considering all the data stored in a Silo *file*, the storage efficiency is often not significant.
   However, when considering all the data needed in memory at any one time to perform a specific data analysis task (e.g. produce a Pseudocolor plot), the storage efficiency is indeed significant.